AgaPlum/DTHService/README.md

 +findChannelRating(float rating):ArrayList<Channel>

-This method will return all the channels whose rating is greater than the given rating*/
+This method will return all the channels whose rating is greater than the given rating

 Demo